Opening and Editing .js Files

 Editing .js files

-.js files are plain text and can be edited using Notepad, TextEdit, or any plain text editor.
+See "solutions" below on this page for different methods to open and edit the .js files. .js files are plain text and can be edited using Notepad, TextEdit, or any plain text editor.
 Some HTML editing software can also edit .js files.
-You should make a backup of the first .js file you edit and test your editor with a save to see that it will work with .js files.
+You should make a backup of the .js file before you do the edit, and test your editor with a save to see that it will work with .js files.

 Editing .js file variables